 Famous Mellotron Songs

-It is hard to not tell the Mellotron apart, from other synths in a song.
+It is hard to not tell the Mellotron apart from other synths in a song.
 Since their invention, they have been used in many iconic and anthemic songs.
-Some of which are:
+Some of these are:

 - Strawberry Fields Forever by The Beatles